 These investment strategies range from the highest risk tolerance option at the top to the lowest risk tolerance option at the bottom:

 |80% Stock/20% Fixed Income Allocation||43 – 54|

 |60% Stock/40% Fixed Income Allocation||29 – 42|

 Consult the Advisors at ML&R Wealth Management LLC

 At ML&R Wealth Management, we are here to help you maximize your investments for a financially-healthy retirement.
 Whether you have a high or low risk tolerance for investing, our team can help you find investment strategies to suit your needs.

-Please reach out to our advisors if you have any questions about our investment risk tolerance quiz and start growing your wealth today!
+Please reach out to our financial advisors in Austin if you have any questions about our investment risk tolerance quiz and start growing your wealth today!